tiagu/Nucleus/README.md

 3) The size of the images should be a multiple of 128, e.g. 1024x2084.

-Ideally, a 256x256 pixels crop from your images should look similar to the images the network was trained on.
+Ideally, a 256x256 pixels crop of your images should look similar to the images the network was trained on.
 See below some examples.

 <p align="center">
   <img width=512 alt="portfolio_view" src="https://github.com/tiagu/Nucleus/blob/master/outputs/misc/Nucleus-GIF.gif">